On the Termination of the General XL Algorithm and Ordinary Multinomials: Introduction

 \section{Introduction}

-Algorithms and methods for solving systems of polynomial equations in several variables have many applications, and the XL algorithm is one such method.
+There are many algorithms and methods for solving systems of polynomial equations in several variables, and the XL algorithm is one such method.
+It was first used as a tool for attacking the HFE (Hidden Field Equations) cryptosystem.
+The XL algorithm is part of a family of algorithms, which is based on an idea by Lazard (\cite{Lazard}) that uses linear algebra to solve the system.
+Other algorithms in this family include F4 and F5 (\cite{F4,F5}).

+Multivariate cryptosystems received a lot of attention during the 1990s, and are among the proposals today for post-quantum cryptography.
+In multivariate cryptography, one needs to solve a system of multivariate polynomial equations over a finite field in order to recover the original message.
+Moreover, multivariate polynomial equations have appeared in the cryptanalysis of other public key cryptosystems, such as the Elliptic Curve Discrete Logarithm Problem, where the discovery of Semaev's Summation Polynomials (\cite{Semaev04}) has led to an increased interest is solving such systems.
+Thus, cryptography provides one application area for algorithms such as the XL algorithm.

 Most papers so far that analyse the XL algorithm have considered quadratic equations only.
 In this article we will present some results on the success parameter of the XL algorithm for arbitrary degree polynomials.

-In Section \ref{xlback} we give background on the XL algorithm, and in Section \ref{hilbert} we prove a new theoretical result in commutative algebra (following Diem \cite{Diem04}) which will allow us to estimate the optimal termination value.
+In \Cref{xlback} we give background on the XL algorithm, and in \Cref{hilbert} we prove a new theoretical result in commutative algebra which will allow us to estimate the optimal termination value of the parameter $D$.

-In Section \ref{om} we will prove that the ordinary multinomials $\binom{N}{k}_s$ are strongly unimodal, as well as finding the smallest $k$ such that the inequality $\binom{N}{k}_s\leq k$ holds.
+In \Cref{om} we will prove that the ordinary multinomials $\binom{N}{k}_s$ are strongly unimodal, as well as finding the smallest $k$ such that the inequality $\binom{N}{k}_s\leq k$ holds.
 These results are of independent interest and this section may be read independently of the rest of the paper.
-We will prove another inequality involving ordinary multinomials in Section \ref{c2}.
-Other papers have outlined proofs of unimodality of ordinary multinomials before; however, our method is different and proves \emph{strong} unimodality.
+We will prove another inequality involving ordinary multinomials in \Cref{c2}.
+Other papers have outlined proofs of unimodality of ordinary multinomials before.
+Our method is different and proves \emph{strong} unimodality.

-Section \ref{c1} contains the main results of the paper -- our theoretical and computational results on the XL algorithm in the case of one more equation than unknown, and Section \ref{c2} considers the case of two more equations than unknowns.
+\Cref{c1} contains the main results of the paper -- our theoretical and computational results on the XL algorithm in the case of one more equation than unknown. \Cref{c2} considers the case of two more equations than unknowns.

+One important concept in the analysis of algorithms for computing Groebner bases is the degree of regularity, In Section 7 we will compare the parameter $D$ in this paper to the degree of regularity.
+Our investigations show that the XL algorithm succeeds (sometimes) at a $D$ which is smaller than the degree of regularity.